 * Was the 2004 U.S. Presidential nominee of the Marxist-Leninist Workers World Party

-- Has served as coordinator of the Los Angeles Coalition to Free Mumia Abu-Jamal
+* Has served as coordinator of the Los Angeles Coalition to Free Mumia Abu-Jamal

 From an early age, Parker recognized what he now calls “the superiority of socialism in terms of meeting the essential needs of humanity.”
-He joined the Communist Party as a young man and has long characterized the United States as a racist, addressive, imperialistic, greedy nation that “only cares about profits.”
+He joined the Communist Party as a young man and has long characterized the United States as a racist, oppressive, greedy nation that “only cares about profits.”

 In 2004 Parker became the first person ever to run for U.S. president on the Workers World Party ticket; his vice presidential running mate was fellow WWP member Teresa Gutierrez.
 In their campaign, the pair sought to: “reach out to the class in society that is made up of the millions, not the millionaires”; “encourage mass action and class struggle”; “warn all those struggling for a better world not to rely on capitalist elections to solve their problems”; and “extend a hand of solidarity to the most oppressed, many of whom to this day are still denied even a minute semblance of bourgeois democratic rights and fill the prisons in this country.”

 Whatever atrocities may be committed by other nations, he says, they are dwarfed by American transgressions — “like a single drop in the ocean of U.S. imperialist blood.”

 On the domestic front, says Parker, far too many lives have been “lost in this country due to social programs sacrificed on the altar of the military-industrial complex to pay for [America’s] wars.”
 Parker also condemns the “racist killer cops” who allegedly gun down “black youth” in the U.S. at a rate of one “every 28 hours.”